cykod/HTML5GameTutorial/_posts/2013-09-06-game1-tower-man.md

 This will set the global gravity parameters for the game.
 Sprites also have a local gravity parameter - `p.gravityX` / `p.gravityY` that can be used to override global gravity.
 (Setting `Q.gravityX` to 0 isn't strictly necessary as it's already zero - but that way you can play around with it)

 Rerun the game and you should have a non-falling player.
-If you want to see the effects of gravity, go ahead and play around with those gravityX and gravityY properties.
+If you want to see the effects of gravity, go ahead and play around with those `Q.gravityX` and `Q.gravityY` properties.

 Step 3: Getting some constants